You are being redirected to Archer's sister brand Cosmos.

 Good value for money.
 Driver was excellent.
 Tour itinerary is rich and can be improved.
 Tour director was unprofessional.

 Total meals included:

 Fly to Copenhagen where you will be met by our representative and transferred to your hotel.

-This morning, journey into Latvia for a visit to the Baroque Palace of Rundale, the former summer residence of the Duke of Courland.
-Built in the 18th century, the palace was designed by the great architect Rastrelli, who also designed the Winter Palace in St Petersburg.
-Later, travel amidst picturesque countryside to Riga, the Latvian capital, where you will spend two nights.
+An interesting journey as you travel right across Lithuania into Latvia for a stop in Pilsrundale to visit the restored baroque PALACE OF RUNDALE, the former summer residence of the Duke of Courland.
+The palace was built by the great architect Rastrelli, who also designed the Winter Palace in St. Petersburg.
+Enjoy more lovely countryside before reaching the capital of Latvia, Riga.